We dare you to visit these haunting Southwest Michigan locations | Southwestern Michigan Tourist Council

 The man said he lived in the house when he was very young, but they moved out because his sister refused to stay after multiple sightings of a girl in a white dress at the top of the stairs.

-Andy and Nita are scientists who believe there is an answer for everything.
-And they have concluded that they just may not know the answer to this one yet.
+Andy and Nita both have scientific backgrounds.
+While they believe there is an answer for everything, they have concluded that they just may not know the answer to this one yet.

 Hickory Creek Phantom Skater